-Wizards’ Rui Hachimura is expected to make his season debut against the Magic
+Wizards’ Rui Hachimura makes his season debut against the Magic

 He also faced discriminatory backlash from citizens of a country that has a strict definition of what it means to be Japanese — one in which multicultural and biracial people are, historically, not included.

 Back with the Wizards for the first time in seven months, Hachimura will focus on adjusting to a slew of new teammates, a new coach and a new playbook he has spent the past few months studying but has never put into practice.
-After his return was delayed by a stint in the NBA’s coronavirus protocols, Hachimura hasn’t so much as played five-on-five in practice against teammates, a fact that did not seem to worry Coach Wes Unseld Jr. in the slightest.
+After his return was delayed by a stint in the NBA’s coronavirus protocols, Hachimura hadn’t so much as played five-on-five in practice against teammates, a fact that did not seem to worry Coach Wes Unseld Jr. in the slightest.

 “When he’s ready, he’s ready,” he said.
 “Physically he looks great.
 He’s in great spirits, so I think it’s time. ...
 I don’t have any expectations, honestly.
 From a physical standpoint, I think he’s fine.
 Like I said before, [playing] three-on-three is probably harder.
 It’s different, it’s five-on-five, the lights are on, there might be different pairings and groups out there, but there’s no pressure to do anything spectacular.
 Just go out and play.”